Refuse and Recycling

 Total Tons Distributed to Landfills

-Summary: In 2023, Red Wing is on track to decrease the percentage of trash going to landfills from 28% to 13%, thanks to system improvements at the Waste Campus.
+Summary: Between 2021 and 2023, Red Wing decreased the percentage of trash going to landfills from 30% to 12%, thanks to system improvements at the Waste Campus.
 One of Red Wing’s goals is to deliver fewer materials to landfills than in the past because it will result in fewer methane gas emissions.
 These emissions trap heat in the atmosphere and contribute to global warming.

 Details: The City delivers trash to four regional landfills.
 The City’s old landfill on Bench Street closed in 2018.